pulumi/docs/pulumi-hugo/themes/default/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 ---

 Due to the nature of the product we build, the Pulumi team needs to have access to several cloud providers to develop and test the product.
-With an increasing number of cloud providers, comes with an associated ever-increasing cost.
+An increasing number of cloud providers comes with an associated ever-increasing cost.

 <!--more-->

 Giving a development team the ability to launch the resources they need in the cloud is both the best and most scary thing that happens in a company.
 The flexibility for them to be able to achieve their goal is fantastic, but with this great freedom can come problems.
-We depend on developers to clean up after themselves, but ometimes that doesn't happen.
+We depend on developers to clean up after themselves, but sometimes that doesn't happen.
 Throw in automated testing failures that leak cloud resources, and we can very quickly get ourselves into a situation where costs spiral out of control.